dasher-project/dasher-web/readme.md

 -   Move the ZoomBox base class xChange and yChange properties out to a dedicated custom object, or into a subclass.
 -   Refactor again to have separate draw_under_control and then render maybe.
+-   Add UI by which Pointer tunable parameters can be set:

+    -   multiplierLeftRight
+    -   multiplierUpDown

 Notes for developers
 ====================